-We are especially interested in applicants who hold a terminal degree (Ph.D., DPA, JD, or ERAU Master of Aeronautical Science degree, etc.) in the area in which they desire to teach and who have direct experience related to the course content.
+We are especially interested in applicants who hold a terminal degree (Ph.D., DBA, JD, etc.) in the area in which they desire to teach and who have direct experience related to the course content.

-Individuals finishing their doctoral work or holding a Master’s degree with a minimum of 18 graduate hours in the related discipline and demonstrated teaching experience will also be considered.
+Individuals finishing their doctoral work or holding a Master’s degree with a minimum of 18 graduate hours in the related discipline and demonstrated teaching experience may be considered.
 (Note: We cannot consider applicants who do not have the minimum of an earned Master’s degree.)

 To see what college, courses, and locations we are currently hiring for, please visit our application portal.
 Any course that has a doctorate degree listed as the highest degree earned requires that all applicants applying to that course have earned a doctorate-level degree.